 Medicare rebates are available with a referral from your GP.
 If you are eligible, your GP will create a Mental Health Care Plan for you.

 Rebates can also be accessed under Private Health Insurance and other various insurers.

 Therapists at New Door Psychology are commited to contributing to your growth, health and well-being.

 Naomi is passionate about helping people uncover and address the unhelpful patterns (thoughts, relational, behaviours) that hold them back from living a full and meaningful life.
-To assist clients in clarifying their personal values and goals, while identifying barriers and building on existing strengths, Naomi uses the following: Acceptance and Commitment Therapy, Motivational Interviewing, Schema Therapy and Cognitive Behavioural Therapy.
+To assist clients in clarifying their personal values and goals, while identifying barriers and building on existing strengths, Naomi uses the following: Acceptance and Commitment Therapy, Motivational Interviewing, Schema Therapy, EMDR and Cognitive Behavioural Therapy.

 With a Masters degree in Psychology (Clinical), Naomi’s career has spanned hospital, forensic, government and community settings.
 The well-being of gender diverse and same-sex attracted youth has been an area of research that Naomi has been published in, and she is experienced working with individuals identifying as LGBTIQA+.

 Other areas of experience and special interest include low mood and anxiety issues such as phobias, adjustment to difficult life events such as health diagnosis and illness, management of chronic pain, vulvadynia, health behaviour change including weight loss and smoking cessation, sexual and gender identity issues, ADHD, stress management, and assertiveness training.